• Top

 赤飯まんじゅう/御菓子司 寶園堂

-This manju (steamed bun) is filled with sticky rice cooked with adzuki beans, all topped with a chestnut.
+This manju (steamed bun) is filled with sticky rice cooked with adzuki beans.
 The shop keeps them steamed, so you’ll get a delicious, piping hot manju.

 Information